OfficialGamersIncorporated/Battle-Bot---Ant-Eater-MK2/README.md

  * Reversability (can drive upside-down.)
  * Protective honeycomb armor on the rear (battle tested.)
  * Mounting point for an optional Arduino Nano.
+ * Hole in lid for easy access to power switch with a screwdriver.

  Known flaws:
  * The wheels fall off when hit hard enough.